Dear Spartan Families,

 We’ve been so excited to welcome all of our students back to their Project Time courses this week after a successful first round of Expeditions.
 This week students have been diving into learning new vocabulary through a fierce flyswatter vocabulary competition in Spanish 2 & 3 as well as practicing professional “elevator pitches” for how to present yourself at a college fair in College Readiness.
 Students also started in their Summit Reads and Summit Solves classes, and I’ve been so impressed by their tenacity and commitment to growing as readers and mathematicians from Day 1 of these courses.

-One exciting highlight of this week was the start of our Exploring Computer Science class taught by Mr. Davis.
+One exciting highlight of this week was the start of our Exploring Computer Science class.
 This class is designed for beginners in Computer Science.
 We are so lucky in the Seattle area to be surrounded by so many cutting edge leaders in the tech and software industries that we decided to offer this course to our Juniors as an opportunity for students to learn more about this field.

 I look forward to seeing our students continued growth as scholars and leaders in their courses moving forward!